aidrisova8/Project2-Cafe/client/README.md

 Deployment:
 Used Netlify.
-Used render.com

-Setup/Instalation Requirements:

-To view the website,
-copy the link https://vocal-piroshki-bd92ac.netlify.app/ paste it to your browser and load it.
+Copy the link https://vocal-piroshki-bd92ac.netlify.app/ paste it to your browser and load it.
+Used render.com.
+Copy the link https://blog-frontend-hlip.onrender.com paste it to your browser and load it.

 Known Bugs:
 -The current experience of order details appearing only after form submission will be improved to provide a more intuitive user experience.